Last Updated: August 22, 2021

 The good news is that, at least for now, foreign real estate owned in your name is not a reportable financial asset in the United States.
 Owning overseas property is a great way to diversify your assets and invest in a place you’d like to live.

-While I would always support keeping your offshore bank account in a separate country from your second residence, Portugal is a nice place if you like a Mediterranean climate.
+While I will always support keeping your offshore bank account in a separate country from your second residence, Portugal is a nice place if you like a Mediterranean climate.

 3. Fulfill the Minimum Residence Requirement